2026 Arkfeld eDiscovery Conference

 Shareholder at Repario Data

-Paul H. McVoy is a Shareholder at Repario, focusing on concierge-style litigation support, with nearly 30 years of experience in discovery for both individuals and large, complex litigations.
+Paul H. McVoy is a Shareholder at Repario Data, an innovative technology company focused on litigation support, with nearly 30 years of experience in discovery, working on matters ranging from small cases to large, complex litigations.

 Robert E. Singleton